turingschool/career-development-curriculum/module_one/storytelling_i.md

 * Life maps
 * Story plot diagrams
 * Vision statement
-* Character study of yourself using StrengthsFinder
+* Character study of yourself using your Pairin qualities

 ### Discussion #2
 Get into new groups of 4 to share your stories.
 Practice answering these questions: